AlexArdelean/AndroidWheresMyPhone/README.md

   * Account creation on android.
   * More customization.

-Security is a priority.
+To prevent location leaks to attackers security is a priority.
 To create a secure connection we encrypt communication using AES 128 bit encryption.
 We use diffie-hellman key-exchange algorithm to allow the server and phone to decrypt messages.
 We use a predetermined word to prevent impersonators.
 We use bcrypt to hash passwords before communication and we store passwords hashed on the server.